hivecom/pokebot/README.md

 OPTIONS:
-    -a, --address <address>                         The address of the server to connect to -g, --generate-identities <gen_id_count>        Generate 'count' identities
+    -a, --address <address>                         The address of the server to connect to -g, --generate-identities <gen-id-count>        Generate 'count' identities
-    -d, --master_channel <master_channel>           The channel the master bot should connect to -w, --increase-security-level <wanted_level>    Increases the security level of all identities in the config file
+    -d, --master_channel <master-channel>           The channel the master bot should connect to -w, --increase-security-level <wanted-level>    Increases the security level of all identities in the config file

 ARGS:
-    <config_path>    Configuration file [default: config.toml]
+    <config-path>    Configuration file [default: config.toml]
 ```
 ## Usage

  1. Poke the main bot.
- 2. Once the secondary bot joins your channel, type !help for a list of commands.
+ 2. Once the secondary bot joins your channel, type `!help` for a list of commands.

  **Chat commands:**
  ```